 11 users found this comment helpful.

-Review by MB-First Months Experience (taken for 1 to 6 months):
+Review by NewGirlMirena (taken for less than 1 month):

 19 users found this comment helpful.

 Mirena (levonorgestrel) for Birth Control: Got my Mirena put in yesterday and it was incredibly painful.
 I was worried that my pain was abnormal, so I wanted others to know this is not abnormal.
 With the amount of pain I had, I felt like it could be perforation.
 It was not.
 For some people, especially those with endometriosis like me, the insertion/day can be.
 But think of it like 5 years worth of periods on one day and it's worth it.
 Mirena can help endometriosis so much!

 Mirena (levonorgestrel) for Birth Control: I have had a Mirena for a little over a month now.
 I was very scared about it after reading negative stories online.
 However, my experience with Mirena has been mostly positive.
 This past month I have had off and on light bleeding, my actual period lasted a couple days and was way lighter than I am used to.
 My acne has improved a great deal (which is a huge positive).
 My partner can't feel the strings.
 I did experience some occasional cramps, especially the first couple days after insertion (For Your Information insertion pain was minimal).
 So glad it's working out because I paid hundreds of dollars out of pocket, since my insurance didn't cover it.

 Drugs.com provides accurate and independent information on more than 24,000 prescription drugs, over-the-counter medicines and natural products.
 This material is provided for educational purposes only and is not intended for medical advice, diagnosis or treatment.